 5. Massacre of the Latins (1182).
 In the 12th century, Roman Catholics in Constantinople, the capital city of the Roman Empire, were known as Latins and in 1182 they were slaughtered, driven out of the city, or sold into slavery.
 Tens of thousands of people are estimated to have died.
 The massacre occurred because the vast majority of non-Roman Catholic inhabitants were much poorer than the Latins of the city, due to the latter’s connections to the wealthy city-states on the Italian peninsula (Venice, Genoa, Pisa, etc.).
 The massacre also made it harder for the Pope to unify the Christian world, as the split between Catholic and Orthodox sects only became more hardened.

 4. Asiatic Vespers (88 BC).
-One of the bloodier massacres in history, this one is also the most speculative on the list, if only because it took place so far back in time.
+One of the more bloodier massacres in history, this one is also the most speculative on the list, if only because it took place so far back in time.
 The Asiatic Vespers was a coordinated attack throughout Anatolia (in modern-day Turkey) to slaughter all of the Romans living in Asia Minor.
 The massacres kicked off the first Mithridatic War between Rome and Pontus, a minor kingdom in Anatolia with hegemonic aspirations.
-All in all, 80,000-150,000 people are said to have been massacred by anti-Roman factions.
+All in all, 80,000 to 150,000 people are said to have been massacred by anti-Roman factions..

 3. Hamidian massacres (1894-96).
-As many as 300,000 Armenian Christians are said to have been slaughtered in the Hamidian massacres.
+80,000 to 400,000 Armenian Christians are said to have been slaughtered in the Hamidian massacres.
 The Ottoman Empire was trying to hold its once-vast empire together and had to resort to violence in order to do so.
 This, of course, only hastened its demise.
-The Hamidian massacres are less well known than the Ottoman massacres of Armenians during World War I, probably because they were much less bloody.
+The Hamidian massacres are less well-known than the Ottoman massacres of Armenians during World War I, probably because they were much less bloody.
 Armenians were not the only ones to be massacred, either.
 Christians in the Levant, known as Assyrians, were also slaughtered by the tens of thousands.

 These are just the recorded massacres in history.
 For example, the bloodshed that followed the Mongol conquests of peoples in Persia, China, and Mesopotamia are, as of today, incalculable.
 The Romans were brutal, too.
 Of course, the definition of “massacre” can be problematic.
 While this might seem like an academic point, it doesn’t hurt to ask: what’s the difference between the massacre of Armenians in the Ottoman Empire and the Holodomor in Ukraine?
 What makes one a massacre and the other a genocide?
 The length of time that the murdering took place?
 The planning involved?
 Much more works needs to be done.